-DESCRIPTION Main WiFi Main WiFi Enable Main WiFi Select Enable to activate the 2.4G and/or 5G WiFi.
+LABEL DESCRIPTION Main WiFi Enable Main WiFi Select Enable to activate the 2.4G and/or 5G WiFi.
 Select Disable to turn it off.
 2.4G/5G Name (SSID) The Service Set Identity (SSID) identifies the WiFi with which a WiFi client is associated.
 Enter a name (up to 32 printable characters found on a typical English language keyboard) for the WiFi.
-Click the Keep 2.4G &amp; 5G name the same check box to use the same SSID for 2.4G and 5G WiFi network.
+Click the Keep 2.4G & 5G name the same check box to use the same SSID for 2.4G and 5G WiFi network.
 Security Mode Select the security mode you want to apply to the NBG7815.
 See Encryption on page 111 for more information on security mode.
 Password The password has two uses: Manual: Manually enter the same password on the NBG7815 and the client.
 Enter 8 - 63 ASCII characters or exactly 64 hexadecimal ('0 - 9', 'a - f') characters.
 WPS: When using WPS, the NBG7815 sends this password to the client.
 Click the eye icon to show or hide the password of your WiFi network.
 When the eye icon is slashed, you will see the password in plain text.
 Otherwise, it is hidden.
 2.4G/5G Channel Select a channel from the drop-down list box.
 The options vary depending on the frequency band and the country you are in.
-Advanced Setting ds Note: Please ch eck if your device supports these features before enabling them.
+Advanced Settings Note: Please che eck if your device supports these features before enabling them.
 OBSS Select Enable to have the NBG7815 automatically change the 2.4G bandwidth from 40 MHz to 20 MHz if it detects interference from other 2.4G access points.
 The NBG7815 automatically changes the 2.4G bandwidth back to 40 MHz when it detects the interference is gone.
 Note: This setting only takes effect if 2.4G Bandwidth is set to 40 MHz.
-MU-MIMO enabled WiFi clier also co-ordinate i e-Input, Multiple-Output (MU-MIMO) allows an AP to transmit to multiple groups of MU-MIMO- nts at the same time, using a technology called RF multipath.
-WiFi clients in the same group can increase network n order to transmit to the AP at the same time.
-MU-MIMO helps decrease client waiting time and throughput.
-Note: WiFi6 (802 to the contract of the contrac Note: WiFi6 (802 throughput.
-2.11ax) can support more client groups than WiFi5 (802.11ac).
-Clients are grouped Note: WiFi6 (802 based on throughput.
-2.11ax) can support more client groups than WiFi5 (802.11ac).
+MU-MIMO enabled WiFi client Input, Multiple-Output (MU-MIMO) allows an AP to transmit to multiple groups of MU-MIMOss at the same time, using a technology called RF multipath.
+WiFi clients in the same group can order to transmit to the AP at the same time.
+MU-MIMO helps decrease client waiting time and proughput.
+11ax) can support more client groups than WiFi5 (802.11ac).
 Clients are grouped each client's distance and direction from the AP.
-Select Enable to allow down link MU-MIMO on the NBG7815.
-The NBG7815 can then transmit Note: WiFi6 (802 based on Down Link throughput.
-2.11ax) can support more client groups than WiFi5 (802.11ac).
-Clients are grouped each client's distance and direction from the AP.
-Select Enable to allow down link MU-MIMO on the NBG7815.
+Down Link Select Enable to allow down link MU-MIMO on the NBG7815.
 The NBG7815 can then transmit data to several clients simultaneously without a decrease in connection speed.
-Select Enable to allow up link MU-MIMO on the NBG7815.
-Several clients can then transmit Note: WiFi6 (802 based on Down Link Up Link OFDAM Orthogonal Frequenabled WiFi clier enabled WiFi clier throughput.
-2.11ax) can support more client groups than WiFi5 (802.11ac).
-Clients are grouped each client's distance and direction from the AP.
-Select Enable to allow down link MU-MIMO on the NBG7815.
+Up Link Select Enable to allow up link MU-MIMO on the NBG7815.
+Several clients can then transmit data to the NBG7815 simultaneously without a decrease in connection speed.
+OFDAM enabled WiFi client enabled WiFi client ency-Division Multiple Access (OFDMA) allows an AP to transmit data to multiple OFDMA- is at the same time, by dividing channel bandwidth into smaller resource units (RUs).
+OFDMA- is can also co-ordinate in order to transmit to the AP at the same time.
+OFDMA helps improve ease network throughput, especially when WiFi clients are transmitting a large number of small Down Link Select Enable to allow down link OFDAM on the NBG7815.
 The NBG7815 can then transmit data to several clients simultaneously without a decrease in connection speed.
-Select Enable to allow up link MU-MIMO on the NBG7815.
-Several clients can then transmit Note: WiFi6 (802 based on Down Link Up Link OFDAM Orthogonal Frequenabled WiFi clier enabled WiFi clier efficiency and inco throughput.
-2.11ax) can support more client groups than WiFi5 (802.11ac).
-Clients are grouped each client's distance and direction from the AP.
-Select Enable to allow down link MU-MIMO on the NBG7815.
-The NBG7815 can then transmit data to several clients simultaneously without a decrease in connection speed.
-Select Enable to allow up link MU-MIMO on the NBG7815.
-Several clients can then transmit data to the NBG7815 simultaneously without a decrease in connection speed.
-Dency-Division Multiple Access (OFDMA) allows an AP to transmit data to multiple OFDMA-ints at the same time, by dividing channel bandwidth into smaller resource units (RUs).
-OFDMA-ints can also co-ordinate in order to transmit to the AP at the same time.
-OFDMA helps improve